dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests.md

 Since our project uses TypeScript, when installing libraries, we would have to install their types as well, because if not TypeScript would display an error that it couldn't find the library's type declarations.

-That's all we need to install because Create React App already set up and installed the necessary libraries for our testing environment such as Jest and Testing Library.
+That's all we need to install because the Create React App already set up and installed the necessary libraries for our testing environment such as Jest and Testing Library.

 For test files, I like to separate them in a folder so that it's less cluttered when viewing main files.
 Now, create a new folder named `__tests__` under the `src/components`.
 This is where we will put the test files for components under `src/components`.

-Alright, the first component we would be writing test is `Accordion.tsx`.
+Alright, the first component we would be writing tests for is `Accordion.tsx`.
 Create a file under `src/components/__tests__` and name it `Accordion.test.tsx`.

 Then let's add in the structure of the test: